 Availability of Materials

-Students are welcome to use the Library on the main campus, as well as the databases from anywhere.
-Please call 503.517.1102 for assistance in using the resources.
-All materials requested will be available at the campus Library.
+All students, faculty and staff are welcome to use the Library, as well as the databases from anywhere.
+All materials requested will be available at the Tabor campus Library.
 Any materials not returned by the due date are considered overdue.
 You may receive email notices for overdue items until the material is checked in at the Library.

 The library catalog provides access to the materials available in the Library.